kdoore/CS2335-Gitbook/ui-buttons_to_change_Scene.md

 In Unity, we can use Scenes to implement game levels, we can write C# scripts to write a versatile controller method that can be used on any button to change the game scene.

-We will create a new Unity 2D project and create 3 different scenes: Start, Scene1, End.
+We will create a new Unity-2D project and create 3 different scenes: Start, Scene1, End.
 Then we also need to create 3 buttons that will allow the user to jump between the scenes.
 Here are the steps we'll need to do.

 1. Add 3-Buttons to each Scene
 2. Add all scenes to the edit => Build Settings  => Scenes
-3. Write a MenuScript Script to define a LoadScene(int level) custom method
+3. Write a custom Script: menuScript, to define a LoadScene(int level) custom method
 4. Attach the MenuScript to an object in the scene - we'll attach it to the Canvas since it's acting on Canvas elements
 5. Attach the canvas object: menuScript to the button onClick() handler.
 6. Select the LoadScene(int level) function to be executed for the onClick() method